Pizza Dough: an awesome simple pizza dough that will work.

 stand mixer

-1 cup or more glass measuring cup
+glass measuring cup

 1/3 cup measure

-1 tsp measure
+1/2 tsp measure

-cast iron pan pan to warm liquid
+pan to warm liquid

-2/3 cup all-purpose flour
+1 cup unbleached all-purpose flour

-1/3* cup warm water or orange juice
+1/3 cup + 1/2 tsp warm water

-1 tsp dry active yeast
+1/2 tsp dry active yeast

 PREPARATION

-Add 2/3 cup flour to stand mixer bowl
+add 1 cup flour to stand mixer bowl

-add yeast to glass mixing cup
+add yeast to glass measure

-add sugar or honey to glass mixing cup
+add sugar or honey to glass measure

-heat water or orange juice until warm
+heat water until warm

-add apple cider vinegar and stir
+add salt, apple cider vinegar, and olive oil to glass measure and stir

-add liquid to stand mixer bowl
+add liquid to stand mixer bowl mix on lowest setting for 6 minutes

-put dough in cast iron pan
+place dough into the cast iron pan

 generously sprinkle flour over dough